QuerYD: A video dataset with high-quality text and audio narrations: Related Work

 Researchers in the computer vision and natural language processing communities have been striving to bridge the gap between videos and natural language.
 We have seen significant progress in many tasks, such as text-to-video retrieval, text-based action or event localisation, and video captioning.
 This success has resulted both from advances in deep learning as well as from the availability of video description datasets.

-\paragraph{Video-Text Retrieval Benchmarks.} In the past, video-text retrieval datasets have addressed controlled settings \cite{barbu2012video, kojima2002natural} or a single domain, such as cooking \cite{rohrbach2014coherent, das2013thousand}, and movies \cite{rohrbach2015dataset,yao2015describing,bain2020condensed}.
+\paragraph{Video-Text Retrieval Benchmarks.} In the past, video-text retrieval datasets have addressed controlled settings \cite{barbu2012video, kojima2002natural}, specific domains such as cooking \cite{rohrbach2014coherent, das2013thousand}, and acted and edited material in movies~\cite{rohrbach2015dataset,yao2015describing,bain2020condensed}.
 Some new video datasets \cite{xu2016msr, chen2011collecting, anne2017localizing,krishna2017dense,Wang_2019_ICCV} have been collected from YouTube and Flicker, which are open-domain and realistic.
-However, most existing datasets are manually annotated.
-Obtaining such annotations is time-consuming and expensive and therefore difficult to do at large scale.
+However, in each case, obtaining text annotations for these datasets is time-consuming and expensive and therefore difficult to do at large scale.
 Some recent works obtained text annotations by automatically transcribing narrations instead, and collected relatively large-scale datasets, such as CrossTask\cite{zhukov2019cross}, YouCook2 \cite{ZhXuCoCVPR18}, HowTo100M \cite{miech2019howto100m}.
-Unfortunately, these datasets are all sourced from a \emph{narrow} domain: instructional videos related to pre-defined tasks.
+However, these datasets are all sourced from instructional videos related to pre-defined tasks.
 Moreover, collecting annotations from narration introduces some incoherence (noise) in the video-text pairs, due to the narrator talking about things unrelated to the video, or describing something before or after it happens.

 In this work, we explore a different source for text annotations -- Audio Description (AD).
 AD provides descriptions of the visual content in a video which allows visually-impaired people to understand the video.
-Compared to manual annotations and narration transcriptions from instructional videos, ADs describe precisely what is shown on the screen \yang{Does AD come from manual annotations as well?
-Maybe annotation speed is slightly faster,i.e., comparing with saying with writing.
-Though it might be hard to prove.} and are always temporally well-aligned to the video.
+Compared to manual annotations and narration transcriptions from instructional videos, ADs describe precisely what is shown on the screen and are temporally aligned to the video.
 Related to our work, LSMDC \cite{rohrbach2015dataset} also considers AD as a source of supervision.
-However, as opposed to our work, LSMDC purely focuses on movies and short clips (3s on average) and, due to copyright retrictions, the material is not easily accessible.
-Our dataset contains more videos with longer duration, covers a wider range of domains and source videos are directly available from YouTube.
+However, as opposed to our work, LSMDC focuses on movies and short clips (3s on average).
+Also of relevance is the Epic Kitchens dataset~\cite{epicKitchens}, which employs narration to provide descriptions, but differs from our approach through its focus on egocentric videos of kitchen-based activities.
+Our dataset instead aims to cover a more general range of domains.